4. Schedule Planning

 4) In the sample schedules, you recommended courses outside of the Department of Sociology.
 Why?
 How do I pick which course to take?
 Will I get into courses outside of Sociology?

 The College of Letters and Science requires that you complete a minimum of 6 units, that are upper division (courses numbered 100-199) outside of your declared major.
 This is a great opportunity to explore different majors, different departments, different perspectives, to meet students in other departments, etc. You should pick courses that are interesting to you and that you can enroll in.
-There are some departments in which it is harder to enroll in their courses because the major is impacted.
+There are some departments in which it is harder to enroll in their courses because the major is impacted or the course has restricted seats.
 However, there are plenty of incredibly interesting and amazing courses that will allow any student from any major to enroll.
 Please note that DeCals can count towards this requirement.

 More helpful information: